freshjuice-dev/hubspot-devtools-extension/PRIVACY.md

 - **tabs**: To read the current tab URL and update badge
 - **activeTab**: To apply debug parameters to the current page
 - **host_permissions** (`<all_urls>`): To modify links on pages you visit (only on domains you've allowed)

+### External Links

+Links to external websites (HubSpot documentation, FreshJuice blog) include referral parameters (UTM tags) that allow those websites to identify traffic originating from this extension.
+This is standard practice for attribution and helps us understand how the extension is being used.
+No personal data is transmitted through these parameters.

 ### Third-Party Services